Poster Nandakumar: Career

 Nandakumar runs Chennai's biggest film poster distribution service and heads up the family business which began in the 1950s.
 In 2013, Nandakumar was also involved in the pre-production of Pandiraj's Idhu Namma Aalu (2016) and was set to produce the film before T. Rajender asked to take over the venture.
 When visiting Studio Green's office to discuss the distribution of film posters, Nandakumar was spotted by director Pa.
 Ranjith, who requested him to work as an actor in the film, Madras (2014).
 After initial reluctance, Nandakumar agreed and the film subsequently went on to perform well at the box office, bringing Nandakumar further offers and the SIIMA Award for Best Actor in a Negative Role.
 Nandakumar later went on to produce and act in the film, Vil Ambu (2016), directed by Ramesh Subramaniam.

-He has worked in Rajinikanth-starrer Kabali (2016), Nibunan (2016) and Rukkumani Vandi Varudhu (2016).
+He has worked in Rajinikanth-starrer Kabali (2016) and Lal Salaam (2024), Nibunan (2016) and Rukkumani Vandi Varudhu (2016).